Particular-Audience/javascript-sdk/README.md

 # Particular Audience JavaScript SDK

-A comprehensive JavaScript SDK for integrating Particular Audience's personalization, retail media and recommendation system services into your website.
+A comprehensive JavaScript SDK for integrating Particular Audience's personalization, retail media, and recommendation system services into your website.

 ## Features